FourierTransformer/lua-complete/README.md

  * Scoping of variables (depends on how hard this ends up being)

 ## Impossible
-I have no idea if the following are even possible to do:
+I have no idea if the following are even possible to do in pure Lua:
  * Determine a C function's arguments